 There are two main sealed roads in Kakadu.
 The Arnhem Hwy runs from West to East (approximately) across the Northern section of the park.
 The Kakadu Hwy runs from the Arnhem Highway in the North to the south exit towards the bottom of the park.
 The road to Border store is also sealed but closes during the wet, the two highways may have road closures in extreme rain events only.

 2WD v 4WD

-In the wet season places are either open to all vehicles or not at all so a 2wd will get you into most of the main activities.
-There are some open gravel roads that become 4wd only during some parts of the wet season (e.g. Yumikmik area).
+In the wet season places are usually either open to all vehicles or not at all so a 2wd will get you into most of the main activities.
+The exception is some open gravel roads that become 4wd only during some parts of the wet season (e.g. Yumikmik area).

 Once the roads dried out we were able to get a 2WD down the 2wd accessible tracks no worries, however lots of wet season damage to the road meant we needed to drive at a sensible slow speed.

 The benefit of a 4wd is you can access those gravel roads when they are 4WD only and in shoulder season some roads maybe open to 4WD only until water across the road recedes.
-This can included places you may really want to go like Ubirr (check rental car information in relation to water crossings)!
+This can included places you may really want to go like Ubirr (check rental car information in relation to water crossings – it usually a no)!